djui/alias-tips/README.md

     # +plugins=(... alias-tips)
     ```

+## antigen

+1. Add `antigen bundle djui/alias-tips` to your `.zshrc` with your other antigen
+   bundle commands.

 ## zgen

 1. Add `zgen load djui/alias-tips` to your `.zshrc`
 2. Regenerate your `init.zsh` with `zgen save`

+## Zsh

+1. Get it `git clone https://github.com/djui/alias-tips.git`
+2. Add `source alias-tips/alias-tips.plugin.zsh` to your `.zshrc`.

 # Usage

 After installation re-source your `.zshrc`.

 ## Customizations